Dr. Tim D. Turner @2012

 Prayers from the Heart actually provide a step-by-step developmental path for both the child and that child’s parent/facilitator/teacher.
 However, where Dr. Sunflower’s work surpasses the other books intended to teach children to pray, is her use of questioning, responsive reflection and shared planning in which the child is led to actively participate.
 In this process the parent/facilitator/teacher leads the child to pray, which ends with the child’s own personal prayer.
 Both the child and the parent/facilitator/teacher learn how express their thoughts and feelings and develop a relationship to personally communicate with God.

-I heartily recommend you consider Prayers from the Heart for review and publication.
+I heartily recommend you consider Prayers from the Heart.